sivanminishira/mininet/AGENT_README.md

 the switch and the controller.
 Since it is a subclass to the node it can also connect by link to any other component in the network.

+### How does it work?
+Ryu maneger application?

 Agents supply the basic infrastructure for creating user defined monitoring applications in the network.

-The first subclass Agent we added is an OpenFlow based Agent that connects to the OpenFlow switch, called – OpenFlowAgent.
+* The first subclass Agent we added is an OpenFlow based Agent that connects to the OpenFlow switch, called – OpenFlowAgent.
 The first two use-cases that give an example on what an Agent can be used for are:
 •	SamplingAgent - samples every N packet that arrives to the switch.
 •	SecAgent - samples every packet that arrives to the switch after N seconds.

-### How does it work?
-Ryu maneger application?
 * (Choose) Two new topologies: SingleSwitchAndAgentTopo(topo), TwoSwitchAndAgentTopo(topo).

 ### Features Added to Mininet